Pavelezl/Object-Oriented-Programming-CodingExercises/README.md

    - [Second Test](https://github.com/Pavelezl/Object-Oriented-Programming-CodingExercises/files/9882930/Evaluacion.Parcial.Tema.1.1.docx.pdf): Second test of Object Oriented Programming class.

 - Collections in Java:
-  - [Class 16](https://github.com/Pavelezl/Object-Oriented-Programming-CodingExercises/files/9883224/Ejercicio.Colecciones.Alumnos.docx.pdf): Collections exercise of a marine port.
+  - [Classwork 16](https://github.com/Pavelezl/Object-Oriented-Programming-CodingExercises/files/9883224/Ejercicio.Colecciones.Alumnos.docx.pdf): Collections exercise of a marine port.

 - Design Patterns in Java
-  - [Class 19]( ): Exercise of company and employees, where we have to calculate the salary of each of their contracts depending on the number of days of work.
+  - [Classwork 19]( ): Exercise of company and employees, where we have to calculate the salary of each of their contracts depending on the number of days of work.
 Using Singelton and Factory